All Countries in the World

 Washington Territory was organized from part of Oregon Territory on 2nd March 1853; it included all of present-day Washington, northern Idaho, and northwestern Montana.

-The State of Washington covers an area of 184,661 km² (71,298 sq mi) , making it slightly larger than half the size of Germany, or slightly smaller than half the size of Japan.
+area of 184,661 km² (71,298 sq mi) , making it slightly larger than half the size of Germany, or slightly smaller than half the size of Japan.

 Washington state has several distinct geographical regions: there is the serrated Pacific coastline with the Strait of Juan de Fuca, the Salish Sea's outlet to the Pacific Ocean, several other bays and straits, like the Strait of Georgia, the Bellingham Bay, the Admiralty Inlet, and the Samish Bay, the Puget Sound along the northwestern coast of the state, an inlet of the Pacific Ocean, within the sound are fifty plus islands, the largest are Whidbey, Orcas, San Juan, Fidalgo, and Camano.